The Official Basil Pesto Recipe

 Montage showing jars of various basil pesto sauces commercially available

-A quick online search throws up literally hundreds of sauces that purport to be classic basil pesto.
+A quick online search throws up hundreds of sauces that purport to be classic basil pesto.
 Their ingredients, however, vary wildly.
 Some producers chase cost savings by switching expensive ingredients like extra-virgin olive oil and pine nuts for cheaper alternatives like sunflower oil and cashews.
 Some use flavourings like basil extract to improve their sauce's taste, while others contain acidity regulators to prolong shelf life.
-At the very bottom of the barrel, you will find sauces that contain all kinds of nasties, like egg lysozyme, potato flakes, and refined soya.
+At the bottom of the barrel, you will find sauces containing all kinds of nasties, like egg lysozyme, potato flakes, and refined soya.

 The Rise of Alternative Pesto Recipes